ALIGN-analoglayout/ALIGN-public/README.md

 [![CircleCI](https://circleci.com/gh/ALIGN-analoglayout/ALIGN-public.svg?style=svg)](https://circleci.com/gh/ALIGN-analoglayout/ALIGN-public)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/2aeb84c0f14949909bcd342b19721d01)](https://app.codacy.com/app/ALIGN-analoglayout/ALIGN-public?utm_source=github.com&utm_medium=referral&utm_content=ALIGN-analoglayout/ALIGN-public&utm_campaign=Badge_Grade_Settings)

- This the main repository for the DARPA IDEA ALIGN project led by University of Minnesota.
+This the main repository for the ALIGN (Analog Layout, Intelligently Generated from Netlists) project.
+The goal of this project is to automatically translate an unannotated (or partially annotated) analog circuit netlist to a GDSII layout.

+This project is a result of joint research from the University of Minnesota, Texas A&M University, and Intel Corporation under the DARPA IDEA program.

-# Push Button Flow
+# Push-Button Flow
  * make ALIGN : Runs the full flow using single command
  * make ALIGN_docker : Runs the full flow on Docker
 ```bash